lamkimphu258/thich-hoc/README.md

 -   [x] Add logout
 -   [x] Add profile page
 -   [x] Check image from resources instead of public folder
--   [ ] Add course list page
+-   [x] Add course list page
--   [ ] Add course detail page: have list all quiz belongs to course
+-   [x] Add course detail page: have list all quiz belongs to course
--   [ ] Add quiz list page
+-   [x] Add quiz list page
--   [ ] Add quiz detail page: have list of all question belongs to quiz, user can do quiz in here
+-   [x] Add quiz detail page: have list of all question belongs to quiz, user can do quiz in here
 -   [ ] Check responsive

+# Issues

+-   Currently cannot use github actions reusable workflow cause nektos/act have not supported it yet.
+Consider to use it later when it is available or can change to use it when workflow is good.